 Rather than just a light, cresent-shaped, bready concoction with not much flavour – ie) a typical commercial croissant – I like a croissant to have a crisp outer shell as you bite into it, with bits of the flaky exterior falling off, a honeycombed structure inside, a soft, buttery flavour and a lovely sweet, almost nutty aroma.
 And a good croissant has to melt in the mouth rather than stick to the roof of the mouth!

 Shape-wise, I tend to make my croissants straight rather than curve inwards but this is purely my own preference.

-The dough for croissants and pains au chocolat is not the easiest things in the world to make, with so many factors that can affect its success.
-Many of my earlier attempts at this dough resulted in mixed success, with some outright failures: often the croissants or pains were not flaky enough, and they were essentially just a fairly dense enriched, buttery dough – nice enough in itself, but definitely not what I was after (as in the pic below).
-And the failures were mainly due to a combination of rushing, preparing them on a hot day, heavy-handedness or giving more turns than is needed.
+The dough for croissants and pains au chocolat is not the easiest thing in the world to make, with so many factors that can affect its success – but it is rewarding.
+Many of my earlier attempts at this dough resulted in mixed success; often the croissants or pains were not flaky enough, and they were essentially just a fairly dense enriched, buttery dough – nice enough in itself, but definitely not what I was after.
+The troubleshooting section below covers some of the key issues that could occur.

 A few tips